SAICSP/Mini-Css/README.md

-#  The project includes the css creative styling.Wqipped with hamburger side bar.
+#  The project includes the css creative styling.Eqipped with hamburger side bar.